Enumeration

 }

-The enumeration values will be saved in the database as
+Enumeration values are saved in the database as string.

 Property String (As Int)

-You can force the value to be saved as int
+To force the value to be saved as int, use the TypeMap attribute.

 public class Person